katean004/budget-tracker/README.md

   - [Usage](#usage)
   - [License](#license)

 ## Description
-A Budget Tracker application that tracks user deposits and spendings which also works offline using PWA.
+A Budget Tracker application that tracks user deposits and spendings which also works offline using Indexeddb and PWA.

 ## Installation
 Install node, mongodb, express, mongoose, webpack npms before usage.